 ftp> put "| tar cvf - . | gzip " myfile.tar.gz

 That is, ftp makes a transfer transfer file dest by effectively taking the stdout of cat file and piping this into dest.

-Filed under the "Computers" category, see others in this category.
+Filed under the "Computers" category.